40 Glocc: Legal issues

 In 1996, White was arrested following a shootout with police outside the Arbor Terrace apartment complex in Colton, and was charged with attempted murder of a police officer.

 In June 2008, a video was posted online of 40 Glocc holding two diamond Young Money necklaces, previously taken from Young Money recording artist Tyga.
 40 Glocc held the necklaces for ransom after a fellow member of his entourage took them from Tyga.
 Both necklaces were reportedly bought back by Lil Wayne in "Cash Money".

-In October 2009, a video was posted online showing 40 Glocc and members of the Colton City Crips Gang showing up to Florida rapper Plies' video shoot to test his street credibility.
+In October 2009, a video was posted online showing White and members of the Colton City Crips Gang showing up to Florida rapper Plies' video shoot to test his street credibility.
 The video shoot, which also featured Jamie Foxx, was being filmed in L.A.
-Foxx, who was standing next to Plies when he was about to be approached by 40 Glocc, confirms that Plies ran towards the bathrooms and locked himself inside.
+Foxx, who was standing next to Plies when he was about to be approached by White, confirms that Plies ran towards the bathrooms and locked himself inside.
 He claims Plies was afraid for his life and returned to the video shoot wearing no jewelry.

 In October 2010, a California judge ruled that White, who is a gang member with the Colton City Crips, would be included in an injunction prohibiting gang members from congregating near the Arbor Terrace apartments, which was believed to be the gang's headquarters.
 White was arrested on January 24, 2011, in San Bernardino after a loaded 9mm handgun was found in his car, and was found loitering a block away from the Arbor Terrace at the time of his arrest.
 The charges were ultimately dropped due to lack of evidence.

-On October 3, 2011, White was arrested in Las Vegas and charged with 3 counts of domestic battery by strangulation and coercion with force.
-40 allegedly hit his girlfriend several times around the head, face, legs, and rib area and choking her to the point she could not speak or breathe.
+On October 3, 2011, White was arrested in Las Vegas and charged with three counts of domestic battery by strangulation and coercion with force.
+White allegedly hit his girlfriend several times around the head, face, legs, and rib area and choking her to the point she could not speak or breathe.
 Once he fell asleep, she was able to sneak away and dial 911.
-Police arrested 40 as he was trying to flee his home.
-The woman claims 40 had been assaulting her for over a year and she was afraid to go to the law, in fear she might be killed.
+Police arrested White as he was trying to flee his home.
+The woman claimed that White had been assaulting her for over a year and she was afraid to go to the law because she feared for her life.